robertlarkins/preferred-development-practices/C#/SolutionStructure.md

    Contains projects that relate to the Domain entities

  - `application`
    Projects that relate to business rules or perform the opperations of the application.
+This includes the API projects, as it applies the permissions.

  - `infrastructure`
    Any projects that implement or access anything external, such as persistent storage, are placed here.

  - `presentation`
-   Projects related to presentation, including Api projects, go here.
+   Projects related to presentation, such Console and MVC Controllers.
+Other presentation projects such as SPAs (Blazor, Angular, React) and Mobile should go into their own repository.

 ### `tests` Folder